-Professional References: What They Are, Who to Use, and More
+Professional References: What They Are and Who to Use

 A professional reference is a former employer, manager, or boss that your prospective or potential employer can contact if they need to validate the information contained within a job applicant's resume, cover letter, or job application.
 Professional references are sometimes referred to as a job reference and, in common cases, don’t contain a personal reference of any kind.

 The difference between a personal reference and a professional reference is that professional references only include your past employer list.
 This list is sometimes referred to as a reference list, reference sheet, reference page, professional reference list, or other.
-This is a contact list that your prospective employer can use in the event they need validation or further information about your previous employment history.
+This is a contact list that your prospective employer can use if they need validation or further information about your previous employment history.

 In personal circumstances, like when purchasing a home or during court proceedings, these references are referred to as a character reference.
 And are not used in professional scenarios.

 A job seeker should consider building a healthy list of references as well as having those references write a reference letter for their job search.
 These can be highly impactful tools to increase your chances of receiving a job interview or job offer.